LibCMaker/LibCMaker_Boost/README.md

 Linux: gcc, clang, static, shared.

 Android: gcc, clang, static (shared is broken).
-BoostCMaker can be included to the gradle project in the Android Studio.
+LibCMaker_Boost can be included to the gradle project in the Android Studio.

 ### Based on the: